raviqqe/doc/posts/stak/embedding-scheme-in-rust.md

 ## Embedding Scheme scripts in a Rust program

-In this example, we will write a program of an HTTP server in Rust and embed a Scheme script in it in order to change the behavior of the HTTP server dynamically.
+In this example, we will write a program of an HTTP server in Rust and embed a Scheme script in it to change the behavior of the HTTP server dynamically.

 ### Initializing a crate